 1.Healthy Nitrates, Healthy Heart

-- Lower systolic blood pressure by 4 to 10 points and diastolic blood pressure by 1 to 3 points.
-The effects are highest if you take a higher nitrate dose or low nitric oxide levels.
+- Lower the strain on your heart.
+The effects are highest if you take a higher nitrate dose or you have low baseline nitric oxide levels.

 - Increase your exercise capacity by lowering the amount of effort you have to put into your cardiac rehab workout.